x-jesse/GPT-2/readme.md

 ## Introduction

-This repo is a beginner-friendly walkthrough of all the concepts needed to build a LLM, inspired by Andrej Karpathy's [nano-gpt]()
+This repo is a beginner-friendly walkthrough of all the concepts needed to build a LLM, inspired by Andrej Karpathy's [nano-gpt]().
+However, it applies training concepts that are not likely to be accessible to those running regular PCs, as certain optimizations (namely DDP) are not supported by household PCs.
+Detailed instructions as to how to run and train can be found in a separate section.
+For those without the time or money to spend on cloud GPUs, [Simple-GPT]() is an alternative, extremely lightweight trainable example that anyone can run from Google Collab for free.

+Please enjoy, and happy learning! <3

+**Concepts Introduced** (for easy Google searching):
+- Machine Learning
+- Neural Networks
+- Large Language Models (LLMs)
+- Generative Pre-Trained Transformer (GPT)
+- Self-Attention

 ### What is a GPT?